tektronix/tm_devices/README.rst

    ❌          Not Supported
    =========== ================

-   See the :doc:`Glossary <glossary>` for information on abbreviations.
+   See the :doc:`glossary` for information on abbreviations.

 .. csv-table:: Device Support Levels
    :name: device-support-table